-- Bachelor's degree (or its equivalent) from an accredited college or university. - Demonstrate the ability to successfully pursue graduate study by having attained a minimum grade average of B in the undergraduate record as a whole and an average of B in courses most relevant to the graduate discipline. - Provisional certification as a health teacher or qualify for certification within three semesters of matriculation. - Three letters of recommendation and a Personal Goal Statement.
+- Possess a Bachelor's degree (or its equivalent) from an accredited college or university. - Demonstrate the ability to successfully pursue graduate study by having attained a minimum grade average of B in the undergraduate record as a whole and an average of B in courses most relevant to the graduate discipline. - Three letters of recommendation and a Personal Goal Statement. - For Sequence 1 admission, possess New York State teacher certification in an area other than health education. - For Sequence 2 admission, submit scores on the appropriate New York State teacher certification examinations. - For Sequence 3 admission, possess New York State teacher certification in health education.